edalorzo/fundamental-programming/README.rst

     account.withdrawMoney(withdrawal.getAmount()); //Uh oh! account may be null }

-However, if we change our repository method to return a Java 8 Optional object, it makes it harder for the developer to use the returned value without having to recognize the possibility that the optional is empty and it this case the developer does addresses the particular scenario by throwing an exception, something it was overlooked in the previous snippet.
+However, if we change our repository method to return an ``Optional`` object, it makes it harder for the developer to use the returned value without having to recognize the possibility that the optional is empty and it this case the developer does addresses the particular scenario by throwing an exception, something it was overlooked in the previous snippet.

 .. code-block:: java